Furlanis/test/SAFIRA.md

 *For 2-5 players • Ages 7+ • 90-180 minutes*

-**Unleash Your Imagination:
-Tired of pre-written narratives?
+**Tired of pre-written narratives?
 In this unique game, you and your party are the storytellers.
 Every playthrough is a brand-new adventure, born from your collective imagination and driven by your choices.**

 **The Dance of Storytellers: Me, my party and Safira:**